 - Lee Berthiaume, who won for his work at the Woodstock Sentinel-Review, served as managing editor at Embassy Magazine, Parliamentary reporter for Postmedia Network and the Ottawa Citizen, and is currently defence and veterans affairs reporter for The Canadian Press.

-– Two-time winner Zane Schwartz, who won for his work with The National Post and with the Calgary Herald, was previously a staff reporter at Maclean’s, and is currently senior reporter for Toronto-based investigative news outlet The Logic.
+- Two-time winner Zane Schwartz, who won for his work with The National Post and with the Calgary Herald, was previously a staff reporter at Maclean’s, and senior reporter for Toronto-based investigative news outlet The Logic.

 For rules of entry and more information, visit the Goff Penny Awards or contact the awards coordinator at firstname.lastname@example.org